gaurav1780/comp1010practicalClassMaterial/week 12 - custom-built linkedlist/practicalCustomBuiltLinkedList.md

 	- `addToEnd(Letter letter)`
 	- `size()`

-Each method is worth 4 marks.
-Completing all methods successfully gets you 100/100 for Week 12.
+- Each method is worth 15 marks.
+- Total is capped at 100.

-**Threshold for passing week 12 hurdle is to complete at least 3 out of 7 methods.**
+- At least 3 out of 7 methods should pass the tests to clear week 12 hurdle.

 Usual penalties of using functions defined outside project, compilation errors, infinite loops or timeouts, StackOverflowError, wrong submission, change of package declaration, etc. apply.